How to File a Restraining Order to North Carolina

 5. Attend the hearing.

 Once you file your complaint and summons, you’ll receive a date and time for a hearing.
 You are required to attend the hearing, and you should have an attorney representing you at this time.
-The family law attorneys at Mulligan Epstein are experienced and knowledgeable when it comes to retraining orders, and can help you prepare for your hearing.
+The family law attorneys at Mulligan Attorneys, are experienced and knowledgeable when it comes to retraining orders, and can help you prepare for your hearing.
 They will guide you through the steps and help you gather documentation that shows the court the abuser has committed an act of violence against you and/or your children.
 He or she can also offer emotional support through this difficult and often painful process.

 6. Extend or renew the order if needed.